clareaulab/Protein-RNA_modeling/Create_Rotamer_Library/Rotamer_Library_Description.md

 specifies that the parental rotamer library of arginine (ARG) should be used as a template for generating rotamers of this ncAA.
 This is useful when the new residue is chemically similar to a canonical amino acid and you want to inherit its backbone/side-chain sampling behavior.

+Output of this script will be MGH.params files which can be used in rosetta scripts as a new amino acid.